 According to a report by MarketsandMarkets, the managed services market is expected to grow from US$ 223.0 billion in 2020 to US$ 329.1 billion by 2025, at an annual growth rate of 8.1%.
 The report cites a lack of skilled IT professionals, a need for cost reduction and reducing IT budgets as key drivers for this growth.

-Managed services outsourcing has emerged as a solution to the prevailing economic pressures and at the same time enabling businesses to focus their time and resources on core business functions.
+Managed IT services outsourcing has emerged as a solution to the prevailing economic pressures and at the same time enabling businesses to focus their time and resources on core business functions.

 Let’s discuss the key benefits of outsourcing IT to managed services provider: